 I use Evian spray in my professional makeup kit for skin prep purposes, but I’ve heard Avene’s Thermal Spring Water runs circles around it.
 I grabbed two large bottles and one medium because the prices can’t be beat.

 City Pharma Price: $5.28 | Price in US $15

 La Roche Posay’s Serozinc spray is supposed to be good for oily, acne-prone skin and it was cheap so I decided to test one out.

 AVENE ANTIROUGEURS JOUR

 City Pharma Price: $13.12 |Price in US $23

 This one is also for me.
-It’s supposed to calm redness.
+It’s a light day cream that is supposed to calm redness.

 CAUDALIE BEAUTY ELIXIR

 City Pharma Price: $29.87 | Price in US $50

 I’ve wanted to try this for forever because I constantly see it in other makeup artist’s kits.
 Finding the Caudalie Beauty Elixir at City Pharma for $20 cheaper than I can get it at home was the highlight of my trip.